China plans 'crackdown' after Covid protests

 Mi Feng, spokesperson of China's National Health Commission (NHC), told reporters that lockdowns should be "imposed and eased quickly" and that "excessive control measures should be continuously rectified".

-Health officials earlier called for more targeted Covid measures, saying complaints over tough Covid curbs were a result of the "arbitrary" nature of what was being rolled out at a local level, rather than as a result of national guidelines.
+Health officials earlier called for more targeted Covid measures - saying complaints over tough curbs were a result of the "arbitrary" local roll-outs, rather than national guidelines.

-In southern Guangdong province, authorities announced changes to local Covid policy on Tuesday evening allowing some close contacts of Covid cases to quarantine at home rather than in state facilities.
+In southern Guangdong province, authorities announced changes to local Covid policy on Tuesday evening, allowing some close contacts of Covid cases to quarantine at home rather than in state facilities.

 Elsewhere, the UK has summoned the Chinese ambassador for a meeting after a BBC journalist, Ed Lawrence, was beaten and briefly detained while covering anti-government lockdown protests on Sunday.